timzuntar/tweezer/docs/example.rst

     Shape of initial data:  (20, 16)
     Shape of cropped data:  (20, 16)

 Next, the estimated trap parameters are calculated.
 You can see that the estimates differ very much from the originally specified values, as 20 points are not enough to compute a meaningful statistic.
-Trap coefficient estimates are specified in micronewtons per cm, not per m, leading to a 10^-2 scaling factor.

 .. testcode::